conestack/bdajax/README.rst

     defaults to ``#ajax-overlay``. ``content_selector`` is optional to ``selector`` and defaults to ``.overlay_content``.

+**ajax:overlay-css**
+    Additional CSS class which is added when overlay is opened and removed as soon as overlay is closed.

 **ajax:form="True"**
     Indicate AJAX form.
 Valid only on ``form`` elements.
 Value gets ignored.